The Missouri Course Access Program (MOCAP) General Information

 Columbia Public Schools makes every attempt to meet the curricular needs of all of its students by offering a wide range of course offerings and opportunities, both face-to-face and online.
-(See a list of the current CPS face-to-face course offerings in the 2019-2020 CPS High School Registration Guide and a list of the online offerings on the CPS Online web page)
+(See a list of the current CPS face-to-face course offerings in the Columbia Public Schools 22-23 Registration Guide and a list of the online offerings on the CPS Online web page)

-In cases where student need is not being met by these course offerings, the recently passed Senate Bill 603 (referred to as "MOCAP") attempts to address this gap.
+In cases where student needs are not being met by these course offerings, the recently passed Senate Bill 603 (referred to as "MOCAP") attempts to address this gap.
 MOCAP was passed with the intent of: